Postpartum support units in Denver

 • Reduces baby’s level of stress hormones and crying

-Breastfeeding support
+Lactation support

 Breastfeeding has many benefits for both mom and baby.
-If you choose to breastfeed your baby, the lactation consultants and nurses within our postpartum care units can help you learn successful techniques.
+If you choose to breastfeed your baby, the lactation consultants and nurses within our postpartum units can help you learn successful techniques.

 Benefits of breastfeeding for baby include: